How To Write A Press Release Email in 2025

 My gamble (and slightly less frequent showers!) paid off.
 I secured a $100K lifeline, giving my company enough runway to launch.

-Hope you can use these few solid insights about how to decide if a big sacrifice like this is worth it.
-I’ve added the content it in its entirety below.
+I hope you can use these few solid insights to decide if a big sacrifice like this is worth it.
+I’ve added the content below.

 Let me know if you need any more information.